 (A) the case were a case under chapter 7 of this title;

 (B) the transfer had not been made; and

 (C) such creditor received payment of such debt to the extent provided by the provisions of this title.

 As a result, bankruptcy trustees regularly assert avoidance actions automatically against virtually every creditor who received payment (or payments) in the 90 days before bankruptcy that meet or exceed the minimum threshold of $5,000 in total.
 See 11 U.S.C. § 547(c)(9) (providing a trustee may not avoid transfers less than that, in aggregate, as a preference).
-That can be very frustrating to the small business owner who did nothing wrong other than get paid for goods or services provided to a customer who ended up in bankruptcy.
+That can be very hard on the small business owner that did nothing wrong other than get paid for its goods or services by a customer who ended up in bankruptcy.

 Fortunately, there are several defenses one can use to fight a preference claim and keep much of the money paid.
-That qualification of “much” is necessary, as it is difficult to keep all the money paid since there usually is no right to recover attorney’s fees in defending a bankruptcy avoidance action.
-That means an unscrupulous trustee or their counsel can leverage such costs to extract at least some amount in the settlement because they know a creditor will have to pay attorney fees otherwise and often incur the expense of doing so far from their home office location.
-It is important then to have a cost-effective attorney knowledgeable of all the possible defenses and tactics to at least help minimize the overreaching.
+That qualification of “much” is necessary, as it is difficult to keep all that was paid since there usually is no right to recover attorney’s fees in defending an avoidance action.
+That means an unscrupulous trustee or their counsel can leverage such costs to extract at least some amount in settlement because they know a creditor will have to pay attorney fees and often incur the expense of having to travel far for hearings.
+It is important then to have a cost-effective attorney knowledgeable of all the possible defenses and tactics to at least help minimize that overreaching.

 What are the Defenses Against a Preference Claim?